dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Force-of-Convolutional-Neural-Networks.md

 <span class='red'>I-know-everything:</span> Those are some excellent question.
 So, now having explained what ConvNet architectures are we have a model just like one in MLP, we input image to that model, and the model outputs the class the input image belongs to.
 Training ConvNets is similar, we have a loss function just like in MLP, we use softmax layer to output the probabilities of input belonging to particular class.
 We do a forward propogation of passing input to ConvNets to calculate the error between output $$\mathbf{y}$$ and target  $$\mathbf{\hat{y}}$$ and backpropogate the error from [FC - POOL - RELU - CONV - INPUT].

-Note: To see, how <span class='saddle brown'>jar jar backpropogation</span> works in ConvNets, have a look [here](https://www.jefkine.com/general/2016/09/05/backpropagation-in-convolutional-neural-networks/).
+Note: To see, how <span class='saddlebrown'>jar jar backpropogation</span> works in ConvNets, have a look [here](https://www.jefkine.com/general/2016/09/05/backpropagation-in-convolutional-neural-networks/).

 This is how a typical training ConvNets looks like.